dashpay/docs/masternodes/maintenance.rst

 <https://github.com/dashpay/dips/blob/master/dip-0003.md>`_, a new
 method of finding consensus on the list of valid masternodes.
-Due to the deep underlying changes and new signature formats involved, all masternodes are required to update both the Dash software and generate new keys to be accepted by the DIP3 consensus rules.
+Due to the deep underlying changes and new signature formats involved, all masternodes are required to update the Dash software and generate new keys in order to be accepted by the DIP3 consensus rules.
 This procedure involves five basic steps:

 1. Update the Dash software